rfangit/rfangit.github.io/_posts/2025-04-19-conservative_pinns.md

 ## Results

 We tested networks across a variety of dimensions for the three experiments.
-For each dimension, three archiectures were used:
+For each dimension, three architectures were used:

 | Network Configuration | Hidden Layers       |
 |-----------------------|---------------------|